The 10 best jockeys in the world

 Home base: England

 The young Irishman is no stranger to controversy but we had to include him despite his chequered history in 2020.
 Murphy copped a three-month ban in November 2020 after testing positive for cocaine at a meeting in France earlier in the year.
 His argument that he had not taken cocaine but had sex with a women who had taken the drug was accepted by the racing authorities in France.
 Nonetheless, Murphy was the champion flat rider in British racing for the second straight year and made it a hat-trick in 2021.
-Still only 26, Murphy can speak four languages and boasts Frankie Dettori as a mentor.
+He added a fourth title in 2024.
+Murphy can speak four languages and boasts Frankie Dettori as a mentor.
 He claimed his first group 1 win on Aclaim in the Prix de la Foret at Longchamp.
-Murphy is the first jockey to win three British flat jockey titles in a row since Brian Hughes completed the feat in 2014.
+Murphy was the first jockey to win three British flat jockey titles in a row since Brian Hughes completed the feat in 2014.

 Home base: Hong Kong